Detailed course offerings (Time Schedule) are available for

 T CRIM 157 Miscarriages of Justice (5) SSc

-Explores various types of miscarriages of justice in the U.S. criminal justice system, with significant focus on case studies of the wrongfully convicted and exonerated.
+Explores various types of miscarriages of justice in U.S. criminal legal systems, with significant focus on case studies of the wrongfully convicted and exonerated.
 Examines research conducted on the causes of wrongful convictions including eyewitness misidentification, flawed forensics, forced confessions, prosecutorial misconduct, ineffective assistance of counsel, and others.

 View course details in MyPlan: T CRIM 157

-Explores the definitions and causes of bias-motivated crime in the U.S and the individual, community, and social consequences of hate crime.
-Critically analyzes ideologies, recruitment tactics, subcultures, and criminal activities of organized hate movements and examines formal legal and collective social efforts to confront hate crime and organized hate groups.
+Explores definitions and causes of bias-motivated crime in the U.S. and the individual, community, and social consequences of hate crime.
+Critically analyzes ideologies, recruitment, subcultures, tactics, and activities of organized hate movements, and examines formal legal and collective social efforts to confront hate crime and organized hate groups.

 View course details in MyPlan: T CRIM 158